 Quick Answer

 Your doctor does not write a separate letter, they complete Part B of Form T2201.
-The most important thing is to coach your doctor to use specific functional language ("patient takes 45-60 minutes to dress due to joint pain") rather than diagnostic descriptions ("severe rheumatoid arthritis").
+The most important thing is to share accurate functional examples so your practitioner can describe limitations clearly ("patient takes 45-60 minutes to dress due to joint pain") rather than diagnostic descriptions ("severe rheumatoid arthritis").
 CRA evaluates functional impact, not diagnosis severity.

 There Is No Separate Doctor Letter